pcdslab/MLSPred-Bench/README.md

 For each benchmark, MLSPred-Bench draws preictal segments of length from the $SPH$ duration.
 We assume there is a gap equal to the $SOP$ in minutes before the start of a seizure where the $SPH$ ends.
 The datasets are class-balanced where an equal amount of interictal samples are drawn from sessions of the same subject where there were no seizures.
 For more details, please request a pre-print version of our submitted manuscript.
 To execute the code, please ensure that your machine  follow the subsequent steps.

 # System Requirements
 System with Ubuntu 16.04 or later with at least 4 CPU cores, 64GBs of memory and greater than 150GB of available storage is recommended.
+Other Python 3.8.0 or higher and its built-in libraries, the code only requires the NumPy, MNE and H5PY libraries.
+All needed packages ae detailed in the `requirments.txt` file and can be downloaded following the setup instructions below.

 # Setup
 1. Check the pip version using the following command:<br>